 Paella, jambalaya, risotto, biryani—many cultures have a signature dish of rice, spices, vegetables, and meat or seafood.
 What makes the national dish of Spain unique and so popular around the world?
 Come find out!

-In this class, you’ll help instructor Christina Bello prepare two traditional paellas: one featuring seasonal vegetables, and one with fresh seafood and a variety of meats.
-We’ll talk about why the shape of the rice and the shape of the pan is important, along with other tips and tricks, and you’ll learn how to customize paella to the seasons and your own tastes (including vegan options).
-At the end of the class, we’ll sit down to a delicious paella feast, complete with Sangria!
+In this class, you’ll prepare a traditional paella and learn why the shape of the rice and the shape of the pan is important, along with other tips and tricks.
+You’ll also learn how to customize paella to the seasons and your own tastes (including vegan options).
+At the end of the class, we’ll sit down to a delicious paella feast, complete with sangria!
 This class is also BYOB.

 About The Instructor: Christina Bello